Importing an image load file via Import/Export

 • Job name—provide a descriptive job name so that you can quickly identify and track that job on the Import/Export Job page.
 The Job name field accepts up to 50 characters.

-• Destination folder—click the Select button and choose the destination folder.
+• Destination folder—click the Select button, and do one of the following:

-1. On the Import settings dialog, configure your import job by selecting the numbering option and choosing import mode.
+1. On the Import Settings dialog, configure your import job by selecting the numbering and choosing the import mode.

 • Numbering—select one of the following options: